derekatdwtech/tutorials/README.md

 Let's make you into a neckbeard.
 I want us to remain in the commandline.
 You will notice the use of the `$HOME` variable.
 This is a variable in linux that references your home directory.
 This is just like on Windows when you have your `Documents` directory.
 To enter this directory use the `cd` command. `cd` in linux is change directory.
 In our case we want to go `$HOME`.
 But what exactly in `$HOME`?

-`$HOME` is merely a reference to a directory.
+`$HOME` is a variable and is merely a reference to a directory.
 Even more low level, it's just text.
 So let's see what `$HOME` actually equals.
 To do this, type the below command
 ```
 echo $HOME
 ```
-If this is successful you should see something like `/home/pi` or whatever your username is (not pi).
+The `echo` command will print whatever you say after it.
+If this is successful you should see something like `/home/pi` or whatever your username is.
 For the rest of this tutorial, we will ASSUME your username is `pi`.

 Ok now that we have that out of the way lets use this variable.
 Let's go to your home directory by using the `cd` command mentioned above.
 Type the below.